 How to Count Calories for Healthier Weight Loss

+It's a new year and it is time to get healthy!
 In theory, a calorie is a calorie.
 Weight gain and loss lies in a simple math problem relating the number of calories you take in versus the number of calories you burn.
 As you probably know, all activity burns calories -- some more than others.

 Diets, no matter what type, fad or method, are a way of counting the calories taken in during the day.
 This is a good thing.
 Any plan that makes you more aware of and urges you to track the calories you eat will almost always lead to weight loss.
 Simply keeping track of and being in tune with what you are putting in your body will help you eat less.
 But all calories aren't the same, and you can improve your weight loss by not only eating less but eating smarter.

 Fat has a bad reputation since the same word means the stuff you want to get rid of and the name of one of the three main sources of nutrition.
 And while lowering your fat intake may be a good thing, trying to eliminate fat can lead to other problems.
 One of the good things about fat is that it gives you more bang for the buck.
 Each gram of fat gives you nine calories.
 This is over twice the amount you get from carbs and protein.
 In addition to filling you up quicker, fat slows down your digestion, so it makes you feel fuller longer.
 This is why a low-fat diet is so difficult to maintain.
 It takes more food to keep you feeling full.
 But some fats are better than others.
 Stick to polyunsaturated fats and food with omega-3 fats for healthier calories.

 Carbs have also taken a bad rap in recent years, and the no-carb and gluten-free diet fads have helped to fuel the fire.
 But carbs are where you get your energy.
 It is not a trivial decision that world-class marathoners load up on carbohydrates before a race.
 These simple calories are what provides the fuel to finish the run.